Skip to content

 A

-In Western countries, the incidence among Caucasians is 2 to 8 per million people per year.
-Although it is the most common primary intraocular tumor in adults, the absolute number is small.
-The incidence in Japan is about 1/20 of that in Western countries, estimated at 0.025 per 100,000 population.
-It is more common in Caucasians and even rarer in Asians.
+In Europe and the United States, the incidence is 2 to 8 per million among Caucasians, making it the most common primary intraocular tumor in adults, but the absolute number is small.
+The frequency of occurrence is about 1/20 of that in Europe and the United States, at 0.025 per 100,000 population.
+It is more common in Caucasians, and even rarer in Asians.

 Fundus photograph, B-mode ultrasound image, and OCT image of choroidal melanoma